 the time (’79-’81) the left-wing President Carter would not support them.

-role in planning the bank swindle and provoke a catastrophe in which the Church would suffer the gravest of damages..."
+role in planning the swindle and provoke a catastrophe in which you will have to resign... the Church will suffer the gravest of damages..."

-June 17 1982: Calvi is found hanging under a London bridge, believed lured there by hired Mafia hitmen on guise of a Vatican deal to bail him out.²
+June 17, 1982: Calvi is found hanging under a London bridge, alleged to have been lured there by Mafia hitmen hired by Opus Dei on the guise of a Vatican deal to bail him out.²

-June 17, 1982: Calvi's secretary Teresa Corrocher is found on sidewalk under her hi-rise office window. ²
+June 17, 1982: Calvi's secretary Corrocher is found on walk under her hi-rise window. ²

-¹Banca Italia vs. Ambrosiano '84.
-Search: Roberto Calvi Wikipedia
+¹Banca Italia vs. Ambrosiano, Milan '84.
+Wikipedia: Roberto Calvi

-² originally considered suicide.
+² at first considered suicide.
 Later determined to be murder.

 is always the chance of coincidence.
 The only two people

 outside the Vatican who knew of the threatening letter happened to commit suicide a thousand miles apart a few days after John Paul II received the letter which imperiled his papacy.